Budibase/website/content/blog/data/data-sources.md

 #### Numerical data

-Similarly, different data sources have their own ways of subcategorizing numerical data.
+Similarly, different data sources have their own ways of sub categorizing numerical data.
 We’ve touched on this already, with the distinction between integers and decimals.
 Some data sources will make this distinction.
 Others won’t.

 This can create problems when you try to send a decimal to a variable that’s expecting an integer.